SymbolixAU/h3r/README.md

 - All H3Indexes are returned as the String representation.
 If you want the `H3Index` / `uint64_t` type you need to use the C / C++ functions directly
+- We’re using the same code conventions as per the H3 API
+  - CamelCase function names (e.g. `latLngToCell`)
+  - lat/lng, rather than lat/lon or lon/lat
 - Functions which return a single coordinate pair for each input return a `data.frame`